-Compared to other kinds of headaches, migraines aren’t just worse.
-They’re different.
-Often, migraine sufferers experience odd symptoms for hours or days before an attack: sensitivity to smell and sound, digestive distress, mood disturbances, stiff neck.
-The headaches themselves usually involve even more severe symptoms, worsened by physical activity, light and sound.
-For a day or two afterwards, people may feel fatigue and have difficulty concentrating.
+Migraines aren’t just bad headaches — worse than other kinds of headaches — they’re also different.
+Migraine sufferers may experience odd symptoms for hours or days before the headache strikes: sensitivity to smell and sound, digestive distress, mood disturbances, stiff neck.
+When the headaches lands, these symptoms may go away, or get even worse, amplified by physical activity, light and sound.
+After the headache passes, people may feel fatigue and have difficulty concentrating for a few days.

 Migraines can be debilitating.
-And it’s not uncommon to have 4, 5, or more of them a month.
+And it’s not uncommon to have 4, 5, or even more a month.

 And yet for all the damage they do, migraines are still poorly understood.
 We used to think that migraines were caused by blood vessels in the brain constricting, restricting blood flow and oxygen; and then bouncing back all of a sudden.
-Now we believe that the blood vessels are just a symptom of underlying brain dysfunction, where waves of activity and inactivity sweep over the surface of the brain.
-It’s kind of complicated, and kind of fascinating.
-And at the end of the day, it doesn’t matter nearly as much as figuring out something to do about them.
+Now most researchers believe the blood vessels are a symptom of underlying brain dysfunction, where waves of activity and inactivity sweep over the surface of the brain.
+It’s kind of complicated, and kind of fascinating (if you’re in the mood for it).
+And at the end of the day, not nearly as relevant as figuring out something to do about them.

-So let’s talk about natural medicine.
-There are literally dozens of herbs and supplements that have been used in positive clinical trials.
-There are dozens more that are used traditionally.
+So let’s talk natural medicine, where there are a lot of solutions, literally dozens of herbs and supplements that have been used traditionally and in positive clinical trials.

-Of course melatonin is one of our go-to remedies for sleep.
-But as the years go by, we see more and more research where moderate doses of melatonin (still taken at night, of course!) may benefit certain disease states.
+So of course melatonin is one of our go-to remedies for sleep.
+But as the years go by, we see more and more research where moderate doses of melatonin (still taken at night, of course!) benefit certain disease states.
 Irritable bowel syndrome.
 Autoimmunity.
 Even cancer.

 And migraines.
 In some clinical trials, melatonin works a little better than mainline drugs for migraine; in others the drugs work a little better (albeit with more side effects).
 We almost never see a trial where melatonin doesn’t work.